Tahonsa’ten:ti

 Indigenous program

-Tahonsa’ten:ti (to come home) aims to facilitate cultural wellness workshops for 60s scoop survivors, families, and others impacted.
+Tahonsa’ten:ti (to come home) is program that aims to improve the well-being of 60s scoop survivors, their families, and others impacted.

-Our program includes drumming circles for grief counselling, talking circles, land based activities, medicinal plants walks, ceremonies, gardening, and much more.
+We facilitate cultural wellness workshops including drumming circles for grief counselling, talking circles, land based activities, medicinal plants walks, ceremonies, gardening, and much more.
+We may serve traditional food on occasions.

 Reach this program